Yutao-Wang-Econ/Yutao-Wang-Econ.github.io/_pages/about.md

 <!---##  Welcome to my site! --->

+Welcome to my site!
 I am currently a Ph.D. candidate in the [**School of Economics**](https://economics.smu.edu.sg/), [**Singapore Management University (SMU)**](https://www.smu.edu.sg/).
 My research interests lie in the economics of the family and labor economics.
 My work involves reduced-form and structural modelling approaches.
 Recent projects aim to explore the implications of parental investments in children, fertility behaviors, and female labor supply.

+Here is my [**CV**](../files/CV_Yutao_Wang.pdf).
+You can also reach me at [ytwang.2020@phdecons.smu.edu.sg](mailto:ytwang.2020@phdecons.smu.edu.sg).

 <!--- ------ --->
 ## Research Interests
   <!-- <span style="color: green;">Economics of the Family, Labor Economics</span> -->
-  Economics of the Family, Labor Economics
+  Labor Economics, Economics of the Family, Development Economics, Economics of Gender

 ## Education